mangiucugna/json_repair/README.md

         year = {2024}
     }

-Thank you for citing my work!
+Thank you for citing my work and please send me a link to the paper if you can!

 ---
 # Offer me a beer